|

 Mehler Valmex® PVC), same hull type (foldable, single

-hull RIB, or double hull RIB), same standard equipment, and
+hull RIB, or double hull RIB), same standard equipment, etc

 ** Retail price means regular retail price and does not include